-Molding Technology Solutions gross profit included restructuring and restructuring-related charges of \$12.0 in 2024.
-Excluding these charges, adjusted gross profit decreased \$12.0 (16%) and adjusted gross profit margin decreased 80 basis points to 28.3%.
+Molding Technology Solutions gross profit included restructuring and restructuring-related charges of \$17.8 in 2024.
+Excluding these items, adjusted gross profit decreased \$33.5 (15%) and adjusted gross profit margin decreased 20 basis points to 29.5%.

-Operating expenses increased \$41.9 (30%), primarily driven by acquisitions, cost inflation, higher restructuring and restructuring-related charges, an increase in business acquisition, divestiture, and integration costs, and other non-recurring costs in the current year related to a discrete commercial dispute stemming from a customer contract entered into prior to the acquisition of the Molding Technology Solutions reportable operating segment, partially offset by cost containment and lower variable compensation.
+Operating expenses increased \$92.4 (22%), primarily driven by the impact of the FPM acquisition, cost inflation, an increase in restructuring and restructuring-related charges, an increase in business acquisition, divestiture, and integration costs, and other non-recurring costs in the current year related to a discrete commercial dispute stemming from a customer contract entered into prior to the acquisition of the Molding Technology Solutions reportable operating segment, partially offset by cost containment and lower variable compensation, an increase in equity earnings from affiliates.
 Foreign currency impact increased operating expenses by 1%.
-Operating expenses as a percentage of net revenue increased by 290 basis points to 23.1%.
+Operating expenses as a percentage of net revenue increased by 290 basis points to 23.1% 21.9%.
 Operating expenses included the following items: